M4K4TT4CK/Inventory_Management_SpringBoot_Java/README.md

 - Location is:

 Task G:
-- Modify the parts to track maximum and minimum inventory by doing the
+ o Modify the parts to track maximum and minimum inventory by doing the
 following:

 •   Add additional fields to the part entity for maximum and minimum